sonempty/javascript-tutorial-en/1-js/02-first-steps/15-function-expressions-arrows/article.md

-# Function expressions and arrows
+# Function expressions và arrows function

 In JavaScript, a function is not a "magical language structure", but a special kind of value.